Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Deferred proofs

-depending on whether $e$ is a hyperedge with all vertices in the same block.
-Denote by the union of all $m$-uniform sets of hyperedges with all vertices in the same $V_i\cap X$ for some $i\in [k]$, and by
+depending on whether $e$ is a hyperedge with all vertices in the same community.
+Denote by the union of all $\ell$-uniform sets of hyperedges with all vertices in the same $\gV_i\cap \gX$ for some $i\in [K]$, and by

-the set of $m$-uniform hyperedges with vertices across different blocks $V_i\cap X$.
-Then the cardinality $|E_m(X)|$ can be written as the
+the set of $\ell$-uniform hyperedges with vertices across different blocks $\gV_i\cap \gX$.
+Then the cardinality $|\gE_{\ell}(\gX)|$ can be written as the

-and by summing over $m$, the weighted cardinality $|E(X)|$ is written as
+and by summing over $\ell$, the weighted cardinality $|\gE(\gX)|$ is written as

 with its expectation

 since